 You have created the vendor class and sub-option type needed in order to support controller discovery.

 Configuring Server Options

 Associate the Vendor Class Identifier option with each DHCP scope.

-1. In the DHCP server utility, right-click the Server Options folder under the DHCP scope, then select Configure Options.
+1. In the DHCP server utility, expand the scope and right-click the Server Options, then select Configure Options